What is CBD?

 No. Organic CBD products must be grown on soil that’s free from external pollutants for at least three years, and the grower must not use any non-organic fertilizers, soil amendments, or herbicides or pesticides.
 The product must also contain 70% or more organic ingredients.

-Our CBD capsules have a detoxification effect (that other capsules on the market don’t offer), and our CBD sublinguals are a liquid that includes CBD and essential oils.
+Our CBD capsules have a detoxification effect (that other capsules on the market don’t offer), and our organic CBD sublinguals are a liquid that includes CBD and essential oils.

 - Do CBD sublinguals absorb better than CBD capsules?